miklevin/MikeLev.in/_posts/2025-04-11-top-keywords-per-page.md

 The key insight I see that you might not have considered: we might want to weight GSC-derived keywords differently in the Lunr search than manual keywords, since they represent actual user search behavior.
 We could potentially boost these terms in the search index.

+## The Line Between Thinking & Doing Is Blurring

+> The line of demarcation between conceiving a thing and doing it is
+> increasingly blurring.
+I want to say something here about `git` branching, and
+> how by merely organizing data just-so, it sort of comes alive...

 **Me**: Why just show it when you can do it, my agentic buddy?
-We are all git committed and rollback-ready, so assert your agency!@search.json
+We are all git committed and rollback-ready, so assert your agency! @search.json

 **Claude**: You're absolutely right!
 Let's enhance that search.json with GSC keywords.
 I'll modify it to include both the manual meta_keywords and the GSC-derived keywords: